ctbngoc1/models_pima_diabetes/README.md

 Diabetes mellitus is a chronic metabolic disease characterized by elevated blood glucose levels and is associated with severe long-term complications if not properly managed.
 Accurate and timely diagnosis is therefore essential for effective treatment and risk management.

-This project investigates the use of statistical and machine learning classification models to predict the presence of diabetes based on diagnostic measurements as part of my master's thesis.
+This project investigates the use of statistical and machine learning classification models to predict the presence of diabetes based on diagnostic measurements.
 The task is formulated as a binary classification problem, distinguishing between individuals with and without diabetes.
-Multiple models — including logistic regression variants, generalized additive models (GAM), and several machine learning models — are evaluated and compared to assess their predictive performance.
+Multiple models - including logistic regression variants, generalized additive models (GAM), and several machine learning models - are evaluated and compared to assess their predictive performance.
 The code was developed and executed using RStudio.

 ## Data

 This project uses the Pima Indians Diabetes dataset, which contains 768 observations and 9 variables, including clinical and demographic information on women of Pima Indian heritage aged 21 years and older.
 The dataset is publicly available at: <https://www.kaggle.com/datasets/uciml/pima-indians-diabetes-database>

-The response variable of interest is **Outcome**, a binary indicator representing whether an individual *has diabetes* (`1`) or *doesn't have diabetes* (`0`).
+The response variable of interest is *Outcome*, a binary indicator representing whether an individual *has diabetes* (1) or *doesn't have diabetes* (0).
 All remaining variables were treated as predictors in the classification task.

-All variables in the dataset, except for "Outcome", are numerical.
-The "Outcome" variable is categorical and was therefore converted into a factor.
+All variables in the dataset, except for Outcome, are numerical.
+The Outcome variable is categorical and was therefore converted into a factor.
 The dataset was split into training and test sets using a 70:30 ratio.
 Standardization was performed on all numerical variables in the training set.
 The same scaling parameters were then applied to the test set.

 ## Methods

 Eight statistical and machine learning models were trained:

 - A *Logistic Regression* model;

 - A *Regularized Logistic Regression* model using Least Absolute Shrinkage and Selection Operator (LASSO) regularization, with the optimal value of the regularization parameter $\lambda$ determined via 10-fold cross-validation;

 - A Logistic *Generalized Additive Model (GAM)*, with each smooth function being a cubic spline constructed from at most 15 B-splines;

 - A *Decision Tree* model, using Gini Index as the splitting criterion, with the Complexity Parameter (CP) set to 0.006;

 - A *Random Forest (RF)* model, comprising 500 decision trees;

 - An *Extreme Gradient Boosting (XGBoost)* model, with a learning rate of 0.06 and 100 boosting rounds;

 - A soft-margin *Support Vector Machine (SVM)* model, with the penalty parameter C set to 0.6;

 - A *K-Nearest Neighbors (KNN)* model, with the number of nearest neighbors set to k = 45.

 All models were evaluated and compared using Receiver Operating Characteristic (ROC) curve, Decision curve and Area Under the ROC Curve (AUC) with 95% bootstrap confidence intervals.
 Subsequently, the Logistic Regression model was examined in detail, and three ROC-based criteria together with the net benefit function were used to determine its optimal classification threshold.